UML Diagrams in UModel

 A composite structure diagrams illustrates a conceptual design and raises the level of abstraction by communicating the design strategy without referencing any particular programming language, operating system, or other specific implementation details.

-UML Deployment Diagram
+Deployment UML Diagram

 UML Deployment diagrams provide a picture of the physical architecture of the hardware, software, and artifacts of the system.
 Deployment diagrams can be thought of as the opposite end of the spectrum from use cases, depicting the physical form of the system as opposed to conceptual pictures of users and devices interacting with the system.